Roll Labels FAQ

 Are there any special considerations for printing on the Clear Label Stock?

-Printing on Clear material works best with Black ink or very dark colours.
+Printing on Clear material works best with black ink or very dark colours.
 Light colours are usually achieved by printing a lighter coverage onto white paper, but this doesn't work when the material is clear.
 Pictures and gradient effects also don't work the same on clear as they do on opaque stocks, therefore it is best to stick with solid vector shapes and thicker fonts in black or dark colours.

-The only way to use light colours on the clear stock would be to first print a background of opaque white ink, then print on top of this solid area.
+The only way to use light colours on the clear stock would be to first print background of opaque white ink, then print on top of this solid area.
 If the design requires CMYK + White, the file will undergo additional inspections to ensure that it is set up properly and that the desired effect will be achieved.

 Like the Clear label stock, the Metallic material will affect how the colours look.
 Unlike with the Clear, light colours do not need to be avoided, but since the shiny metal surface will show through the lighter ink coverage, this will need to be considered in the final design.
 Again, if pictures are included in the design, they might not look as intended.

 To address this, white ink can be printed first and the colour printed on top of it.
-As well, because the white does not need to cover the whole area and can be printed in select areas, striking contrasts between shiny and matte colours can be achieved.
+Also, because the white does not need to cover the whole area and can be printed in select areas, striking contrasts between shiny and matte colours can be achieved.
 As with White Ink on Clear stock, extra inspections will be done on the files so that the desired effect is obtained.

 What does Wind Direction mean?